Fancy silver key with loops at hand end and word success instead of teeth

 Related: How to Get Organized and Manage Your Time as a High School Student

-Students with executive functioning struggles often have difficulty recognizing when they need help, let alone identifying where to turn to receive it.
+Students with executive functioning struggles often have difficulty recognizing when they need help, let alone knowing what resources and services are available to them.
 Discuss the help-seeking process with your LD student at the beginning of each school year.
 If something is confusing, if they don’t know how to start a project or assignment, or if they have any other questions about class requirements, students should be reminded to ask for help.
 And they need to understand that asking for help only shows their teachers that they care about the class and want to be successful.
 Students should review the protocol in asking clarifying questions.
 Some teachers reserve the beginning or end of the school day for students' questions, while others encourage students to email them.

 Related: How Can I Measure College Support for LD Students?